How many mesh routers do you need for your home?

-If you want a mesh network that won’t need much tweaking, Google’s Nest WiFi is our favorite.
-It’s essentially plug-and-play and gives strong signal wherever it’s placed.
+Google’s Nest WiFi is our favorite if you want a mesh network that won’t need much tweaking.
+It’s essentially plug-and-play and gives a strong signal wherever it’s placed.

-The other consideration is how much other smart home gear do you have in your home?
+The other consideration is how much other smart home gear you have in your home.
 Amazon’s eero system links up with Alexa, and Nest WiFi units double up as Google Assistant smart speakers.

 Are you sure you need mesh routers?